LG Solar Battery Lineup (2023 Costs, Reviews & Comparisons)

 Solar batteries, such as the LG RESU, store excess energy generated during the day for use at a later time.
-This could be at night or during peak hours when grid electricity is at its most expensive.
-They are a great solution to tackle power outages or to go fully off-grid with solar panels.
+This could be at night or during peak times when grid electricity is at its most expensive.
+They are a great solution to tackle power outages or to create a fully off-grid solar system.

 LG batteries store the energy coming from the solar panels as direct current (DC) power.
 When it comes time to use that energy, your battery channels it to an inverter that converts it into usable, alternating current (AC) power.
 AC power is what we use to run electrical loads in our homes.

 A battery is specified by its total energy capacity, measured in kilowatt-hours (kWh) or watt-hours (Wh).
 It reflects the number of kW it can supply over a certain amount of time.
 For example, LG’s 16 kWh battery can theoretically supply 2 kW of power for eight straight hours.

 Today, there are several types of batteries, with lead-acid and lithium-ion being the most common.
 The RESU series by LG Energy Solutions uses lithium-ion batteries with nickel-manganese-cobalt (NMC) cells.